This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 The Caen route operates three crossings a day, one of them overnight, meaning you’ll arrive in France refreshed (but will have to book a cabin or reclining seat) and ready for a full day’s driving.

-The Cherbourg route crosses at least 12 times a week and uses a fast catamaran service, taking just three hours port to port.
+The Cherbourg route crosses at least 12 times a week and uses a fast catamaran service, taking just three hours from port to port.

 Other Popular Crossings